-GI conditions - colitis or irritable bowel disease

-Psychological issues - depression or anxiety

-Skin disorders - allergies, ear infections

-Neurodegenerative disorders - MS, Parkinson's, Alzheimer's Disease, dementia

-Inflammatory conditions - rheumatoid arthritis, autoimmune thyroiditis, cancer
+- GI conditions like colitis or irritable bowel disease - Psychological issues like depression or anxiety - Skin disorders such as allergies - Neurodegenerative disorders like multiple sclerosis, Parkinson's or Alzheimer's Disease and dementia - Inflammatory conditions like rheumatoid arthritis

 GASTROINTESTINAL RESTORATION

 Even susceptibility to being overweight can be mediated by the microbiome's impact on thyroid autoimmunity and insulin resistance.
 To turn the conventional paradigm on its head, the digestive system is not merely a conduit for feces, but rather a carefully engineered housing for the microbiome, which in itself may well deserve the status of an organ, with its multiple functions.